-We are exposed to certain market risks as part of our ongoing business operations, including risks from changes in commodity prices (primarily LME aluminum prices and natural gas), local market premiums, electricity rates, foreign currency exchange rates and interest rates that could impact our results of operations and financial condition.
+We are exposed to certain market risks as part of our ongoing business operations, including risks from changes in commodity prices (primarily the London Metals Exchange ("LME") aluminum prices and natural gas), local market premiums, electricity rates, foreign currency exchange rates and interest rates that could impact our results of operations and financial condition.
 We manage our exposure to these and other market risks through regular operating and financing activities and derivative financial instruments.
 We use derivative financial instruments as risk management tools only, and not for speculative purposes.